Philosophy, B.A.

 - 1

-The Undergraduate Committee of the Philosophy Department, in consultation with the faculty member teaching the class, will determine whether PHIL 370 Special Topics and PHIL 390 Junior Seminar courses can be used to satisfy concentration requirements.
+The Undergraduate Committee of the Philosophy Department, in consultation with the faculty member teaching the class, will determine whether PHIL 370 Special Topics and PHIL 390 Junior Seminar courses can be used in the Social, Political, or Legal Philosophy requirement.

 B.A. with Distinction (27 hours)